 On Nov.
-23, millions of people across the United States gave thanks for all of the blessings they have received in the past year.
-The following day, which has come to be known as Black Friday, those same people hit the stores in search of Christmas presents, giving their hard-earned money to the retailers for gifts to be placed under the tree in late December.
+22, millions of people across the United States will give thanks for all of the blessings they have received in the past year.
+The following day, which has come to be known as Black Friday, those same people will hit the stores in search of Christmas presents, giving their hard-earned money to the retailers for gifts to be placed under the tree in late December.

 Started in 2012 by the 92nd Street Young Men’s and Young Women’s Hebrew Association in Manhattan, N.Y., and the United Nations Foundation, it was created as a response to commercialization and consumerism in the post-Thanksgiving season.
 While it started in the United States, in recent years countries around the world joined in the movement to help solve problems at both the local and national levels.
 In one year alone, Giving Tuesday raised around $27 million thanks to the more than 15,000 partner organizations in the U.S. and 15-plus countries.

 “Everyone can be a philanthropist,” said Beverly Greenfield, director of media relations at 92nd Street Y, in an article in the Detroit News.
 “You don’t have to be giving a million dollars.
 This tries to get a lot of organizations in front of people and encourages them to be involved in their communities. … Giving Tuesday is about getting together and making a lot of news so we can get people focused on giving on a regular basis.”

 On one Giving Tuesday, Good Ventures, a foundation started by Facebook co-founder Dustin Moskovitz and his wife, Cari Tuna, handed out $5 million in matching monies to GiveDirectly, a nonprofit organization that distributes cash payments to poverty-stricken people around the globe.
 Elsewhere, the United Methodist Church collected $6.5 million in donations from two dozen countries.